BURIAL GROUND MANAGEMENT SYSTEM

 What if we take this technology a stage further?
 What if we use it to create and deliver cultural and educational routes to and through our cemeteries?

-INTRODUCING THE BURIAL GROUND MANAGEMENT PROJECT
+INTRODUCING THE BURIAL GROUND MANAGEMENT SYSTEM

 ...an interactive, up-to-date, web-based, map which uses the latest technologies to hold and protect your records.

 By gathering experiences and knowledge from cemetery managers we have created a solution which facilitates complete burial ground management, protects the heritage this information contains and brings to life the potential it has to offer.

 The Burial Ground Management System (BGMS) provides an accurate, interactive map showing not just the location of graves, memorials and art but also trees, ecology, paths and buildings, and offers a whole range of other uses that add value to any cemetery or burial ground.

 View burial record details

 Export and analyse reports and data.
 For example, the number of burials between 2005 and 2010.